Trump: I am a ‘very stable genius’ and ‘like, very smart’

 The book claims that for Treasury Secretary Steve Mnuchin and former White House chief of staff Reince Priebus, the president was an “idiot.”
 For chief economic adviser Gary Cohn, he was “dumb as shit.”
 And for National Security Adviser H.R.
 McMaster, he was a “dope.”

-Wolff also says he detected signs that some believe could point to incipient dementia, or at least mental deterioration — his repetition of the same stories and anecdotes, sometimes within minutes.
+Wolff, who refers to Trump as “semi-literate,” also says he detected signs that could point to incipient dementia, or at least mental deterioration — his repetition of the same stories and anecdotes, sometimes within minutes.

+The news media latched onto the issue of Trump’s stability — including his latest tweets — on Saturday.
+It was even the subject of a segment about the president’s “mental state” on Fox News, a channel favored by US conservatives.

+Trump’s tweet spawned hundreds of mocking comments on social media.
+Joe Walsh, a former Republican congressman, tweeted: “If you have to tell people you’re a stable genius, then you’re not a stable genius.”

-The post Trump: I am a ‘very stable genius’ and ‘like, very smart’ appeared first on Vanguard News.
+The post Trump: I am a ‘very stable genius’ and ‘like, very smart’ appeared first on The Independent Uganda:.

 Do you have something awesome to share with the world?
 Click here to share